 (you are welcome to decide the format of this document, however we would expect that you have discussed/check this with one of the SPARK business advisers prior to application to the Year in Enterprise)

 - Your completed Application Form

-Submit the above three documents to Dr. Joanne Dickinson at J.H.Dickinson@leeds.ac.uk by 12 midnight on 31st March 2019.
+Submit the above three documents to Dr. Joanne Dickinson at J.H.Dickinson@leeds.ac.uk by CLOSING DATE TO BE CONFIRMED.

 Your application will be reviewed by a panel consisting of representatives from the Centre for Enterprise and Entrepreneurship Studies, LUBS and the Careers Centre.
-You will then be invited to interview (held at Leeds University) on Friday 26th April 2019.
-You will be informed if you are successful by the end of April.
+You will then be invited to interview (held at Leeds University) in April 2020.
+Successful applicants will be offered their place by the end of April 2020.

 The Year in Enterprise is subject to the same tuition fees as a Year in Industry. * You are still eligible to apply for a student loan but this will be at the reduced rate; see student finance information for more details.